jbcodeforce/kafka-streams-samples/README.md

     };
 ```

-Channels are mapped to Kafka topics using the Quarkus configuration file `application.properties`.
+Channels are mapped to Kafka topics using the `application.properties` Quarkus configuration file.

 The stream processing is in the aggregator class.
 But what is interesting also in this example is the use of `interactive queries` to access the underlying state store using a given key.
 The query can be exposed via a REST end point.